CoverUp: Effective High Coverage Test Generation for Python: Approach

 \subsection{Code Segmentation}

-\coverup{}'s first step is to measure the code coverage of any pre-existing test suite; it uses SlipCover~\cite{slipcover}, a recently introduced coverage analyzer that has near-zero overhead, for that task.
-It then uses the AST of each source file missing coverage to identify code segments that can be used for prompting.
-The goal is to be able to provide to the LLM, with each prompt, a code excerpt that is intelligible, provides enough context, includes the lines or branches lacking coverage, and is as short as possible.
+\coverup{}'s first step is to measure the code coverage of any pre-existing test suite.
+It then uses the AST of each source file missing coverage to identify code segments that need additional coverage.
+Code segments typically consist of a single function or method; subject to a size limit, however, they may contain an entire class.
+As Figure~\ref{fig:class-excerpt} shows, if a segment contains a method, \coverup{} also includes a few lines of the original class definition to provide the LLM with context but omits other methods and definitions.
+We find that retaining comments improves code comprehension; for that reason, \coverup{} does not remove them, thus trading a loss in concision for an increase in generation quality.

-Keeping code segments short is important for several different reasons.
-Older OpenAI LLMs such as GPT-3.5 and GPT-4, as well as on-premises LLMs like Meta's LLaMA have small input windows of up to a few thousand tokens, limiting the maximum size of the code segment.
-OpenAI's most recent GPT-4 Turbo models allow for inputs of up to 128K tokens, but this limit applies not only to the initial prompt, but to the total number of tokens in the entire sequence of prompts and responses in the case of a continued chat.
-Finally, OpenAI charges at a per-token rate in both prompts and responses, so that it literally pays to be succinct.

-Each code segment typically includes an entire function or method and all its contents.
-If a segment contains a method, \coverup{} also includes a few lines of the original class definition to provide the LLM with context, but omits other methods and definitions; see Figure~\ref{fig:class-excerpt} for an example.
-In an effort to enhance code comprehension, \coverup{} retains all comments in a segment, although removing them could make the segment more concise.